MD, VA move to trim Bay crab harvest

 Crabbers in Maryland and Virginia face new harvest restrictions, a move that managers in both states have said is necessary because of the Chesapeake Bay’s low population of juvenile crustaceans.

 Maryland’s Department of Natural Resources announced Tuesday that the commercial crab season will close Nov.
 20, ten days earlier than it did last year.
-The state’s crabbers also face a cutback in the number of adult female crabs they can harvest.
+The state’s crabbers also face a cutback in the number of adult female crabs they can harvest in November.
 Those who fish 300 pots will be able to keep five bushels, as opposed to nine last year; those with a 600-pot license can keep 10, as opposed to 13 last year; and those with a 900-pot license can keep 15, as opposed to 30 last year.

 The Virginia Marine Resources Commission voted Tuesday to close its crabbing season Nov.
 30; last year, it remained open until Dec.
 20. Virginia also instituted reduced bushel limits for its license holders for all of November.
 It will open its 2018 spring season March 17, instead of March 1 this year.

 Marine Resources Commissioner John M.R.
 Bull called the commission’s decision “prudent management of this species” and said the crabbers recognized they were taking a necessary step.

 “Crab management issues are always difficult, but we’ve seen tremendous improvements in the species over the past seven or eight years,” Bull said.
 “We have the largest number of adult female crabs.
 We have to protect the juveniles, though.
 This year’s babies are next year’s mamas.”

 The harvest cuts come after the latest winter dredge survey results released in April showed that the highest number of female crabs in the 28-year history of the annual count.
 Female crabs clocked in at 254 million, a 31 percent increase over last year.